TubePeek/TubePeek_Server/README.md

 ##### Databases setup
 Postgres and Mongo is required

-Create a Postgres database with name 'tubepeekdb' with owner 'postgres'.
+Create a Postgres database with name 'tubepeekdb' with owner 'postgres' and password 'asdffdsa'.

 Create a mongo database with name 'tubepeekmongodb'.